 Packers are practised at retaining large numbers of knowledge packets.
 They aim to perform the ‘correct’ action in any given situation.
 Their strategies for dealing with ambiguous circumstances, where there is no satisfactory correct action, are ad hoc.

 Mappers experience learning as an internal process which adapts to external and self-generated stimuli.
-Packers experience learning a task to be performed using appropriate methods.
+Packers experience learning as a task to be performed using appropriate methods.
 Efficient mapper learning uses intuition to explore conceptual relationships and recognize truth.
 Efficient packer learning relies on memorization of knowledge packets, such as standard programming techniques.

 A trait of packer thinking that frustrates mappers is that packers appear to have no interest in finding the flaws in their own logic.
 Worse still, they may be happy to accept flaws when they are pointed out to them on the basis of convenience – so what?
 The evidence that is tangibly before them is less important than behavior ingrained through repetition.